 3. Get Rid of Flies

 Flies can be incredibly frustrating.
 These teeny-weeny creatures feast on your valuable garden edibles and impact your plants’ health negatively, hence your best bet is to reduce, if not eliminate their colonization in your garden.
 Instead of using counter-productive chemical pesticides, use diatomaceous earth around the yard and farm to repel away flies naturally.
-Moisture and smell attract flies, but the use of DE prevent this effectively.
-Check out this article on Mother Earth News and this one too for help.
+Moisture and smell attract flies, but the use of DE prevent them effectively.
+Check out this article on Mother Earth News and this one too, for help.

-4. Get rid of maggots
+4. Get rid of Maggots

 Unused piles of manure and compost often house the larvae of several types of flies that infest them.
 Some of these, like the soldier fly, are largely harmless as they neither sting nor spread infectious disease.
 But unless you are sure of them, or have a coop of chickens to tackle the maggot problem for you, you might want to eliminate them as fast as you can.
 If you are all for organic products and hate the idea of subjecting your garden to harsh chemicals, then the diatomaceous earth is most probably your best bet.
 Just apply it all over the affected area and let it do its job.